TallyLintDAO/tallylint/backend/readme.md

 (hiding stuff is ic-env and caller ) dfx call backend greet "alex"
 TODO: maybe use dfx::core in rs code can also do this ? need with a env running ?
+IMPORTANT . pocket-ic is a binary file that run directly. dfx is another binary file .
+They both provide a env for canister .but different env.

 rs code with pocketIC:
 #[macro_export]